TommyStarK/typescript-api-boilerplate/README.md

 # REST-API-Node-Boilerplate

-A simple and customizable RESTful API boilerplate written in Node.js using Express and MongoDB 3.0.
+A simple and customizable RESTful API boilerplate written in Node.js using Express.

+# New README INC. ALL BELOW IS DEPRECATED!

 ## Requirements